Our School Journey

-The seven members of the Senior Leadership Team are relatively new to the school and its SLT but bring with them a wealth of experience and knowledge relative to the areas of the school they lead.
+The members of the Senior Leadership Team bring with them a wealth of experience and knowledge relative to the areas of the school they lead.
 As Headteacher, Adrian May has worked within TSAT for seven years, firstly as Assistant Head in Forge Valley School, then as Co-Headteacher at Tapton School, before moving to Bradfield in June 2019.
 Previously a Head of Science, and leading on data and assessment across the Trust, he is uniquely placed to maximise how Bradfield, its staff and its students can benefit from and contribute to collaboration across the Trust.

 Deborah Banks has been Deputy Head at Bradfield since June 2018.
-With a background as a Head of English in Rotherham and an Assistant Headteacher in Derbyshire leading on literacy, Pupil Premium and KS3 – 3 transition, she has a wide range of experience on which to draw in her role leading on teaching and learning.
+With a background as a Head of English in Rotherham and an Assistant Headteacher in Derbyshire leading on literacy, Pupil Premium and KS3 – 3 transition, she has a wide range of experience on which to draw in her role leading on Quality of Education.

 Karen Carter has been at Bradfield School both as a student, a teacher, Assistant Head and then Head of Sixth Form before becoming an Assistant Headteacher in September 2020.
-With strong knowledge rooted in our community she leads on student personal development, Careers and Pupil Premium students’ progress.
+With strong knowledge rooted in our community she works with the Quaity of Inclusion team and leads on student personal development, Careers and Pupil Premium students’ progress.

 As School Business Manager, Helen Durdy has been at the school for four years.
 With a background as Business Manager in both previous schools and the NHS, she again has a wide range of experience in premise management and maintaining financial stability.